Blockstream Green Wallet on Liquid¶

 Blockstream Green users can now store, send, and receive Liquid Bitcoin and Issued Assets on the Liquid sidechain.

 You can create your 2-of-2 multi-signature wallet with 2FA protection, just like you would do on Bitcoin mainnet.
-Hardware wallet support will also be coming soon for those looking for extreme digital asset security!
+And to those looking for extreme digital asset security Ledger Nano S already supports Liquid.
+More hardware wallets will soon support Liquid as well!

 Table of Contents

 The Green server is able to authorize and sign your transactions – upon 2FA verification – without knowing anything about the asset or the amount you are sending, or receiving on standard accounts.

 The only information available to Green servers is the list of the confidential outputs you own.
 These outputs are served to your wallet, and only the client on your device is able to unblind these outputs and to compute the total balances of your assets, or to create transactions.

-To create or restore a Liquid wallet, change network by tapping on the network name in the center of the landing page e.g. Bitcoin in the image below.
+To create, restore or access a Liquid wallet, change network by tapping on the network name in the center of the landing page e.g. Bitcoin in the image below.

 If you have an existing wallet protected with PIN, tap on the back arrow on the top right to reach the landing page, or switch network from settings after login.